Zitroneneis/Jup2/README.md

 # Jup2: Embedded JupyterLite + Chat Demo

-This repository contains a demo platform that embeds JupyterLite notebooks and provides chat interfaces backed by (1) Google Gemini Flash via a serverless proxy and (2) the Perplexity API via a React demo.
+This repository contains a demo platform that embeds JupyterLite notebooks and provides a chat interface backed by Google Gemini Flash via a serverless proxy.

 ---